By Michael Seid, Managing Director, MSA Worldwide

 If you don’t believe me, spend a Sunday afternoon reading the franchise offering documents for a few concepts that all sell burgers, like McDonald’s, Burger King, Wendy’s, Five Guys, Smashburger, Hardee’s, Sonic, Checkers, and A&W. What you will find is that each have significantly different offerings including level of investment, profile of franchisees, classes of franchisees, initial fees, continuing fees, territorial rights, supply chains, sources of revenue, marketing requirements, training, headquarters and field support, in-term obligations, post-term obligations, length of agreement, renewal possibilities, and a hundred other things that make each of them unique and marketable against the others.

 Equally important, when evaluating whether or not a particular franchise opportunity meets your needs, having a lawyer is essential before you sign the franchise agreement.
-Buying a franchise without the assistance of a qualified franchise lawyer is the single biggest mistake you can make, and is the one that frequently leads to problems between the franchisor and the franchisee later on.
-If you go it alone and the rights you expected to be in the franchise agreement are not there, the only person to blame is yourself.
+Buying a franchise without the assistance of a qualified franchise lawyer is the single biggest mistake you can make, and frequently leads to problems between the franchisor and the franchisee down the road.
+If you go it alone, and the rights you expected to be in the franchise agreement are not there, the only person to blame is yourself.

 There is a natural inclination, when you start to explore something as complex as franchising, to engage a lawyer or consultant to assist you.
 But, before you engage any professional to work with you, there are a few things you should do first.

 Educate Yourself about Franchising